coinspect/learn-evm-attacks/test/Business_Logic/Bunni/README.md

 }
 ```

 The `mulDiv` operation rounds down, which was intended to round up the remaining idle balance.
-However, when the active balance is extremely small relative to the idle balance, this creates a compounding error:
+However, when the active balance is extremely small relative to the idle balance, this creates a compounding error.

 ### Phase 3: Profit Extraction